Vector6662/simple-db-hw-2021/lab6.md

     ```
   This causes the logging system to write an update to the log.
   We force the log to ensure
-  the log record is on disk before the page is written to disk.
+  **the log record is on disk before the page is written to disk.**（REDO，实现recovery）

 2. Your `BufferPool.transactionComplete()` calls `flushPage()`
    for each page that a committed transaction dirtied.
 For each such
    page, add a call to `p.setBeforeImage()` after you have flushed
    the page:

    ```
    // use current page contents as the before-image
    // for the next transaction that modifies this page.